 According to the philosophy of Yoga derived from Samkhya Yoga, Prakriti is said to be a composite of three prime qualities.
-They are the Sattva Guna, which represents light, bliss, goodness; the Rajo or Rajas Guna which represents passion and motion; and Tamas Guna which represents darkness and inertia.
+They are the Sattva Guna, which represents light, bliss, and goodness; the Rajo or Rajas Guna which represents passion and motion; and Tamas Guna which represents darkness and inertia.
 Corresponding to these three Gunas of mind are three Vritti.

 - Santa Vritti, peace, comes from Sattva guna; it represents balance.